- Beginner Friendly

 Delta is the best mobile crypto portfolio app available right now.
 It’s packed with great functionality, is regularly updated, and is well-recommended across the crypto-community.

-Is it better than all the other great options out there?
+But is it better than all the other great options out there?
+Is it the best crypto portfolio app?

 Pros and Cons